tokenized/docs/main-concepts-oracles.md

 • Any combination of the above

-### Process
+### Example

-The basic process is best described through a simple example.
+The interaction between the user, the Identity Oracle and the smart contract is best illustrated through a simple example.

 A user (Sender) wants to send 100 tokens to another user (Receiver).
-The tokens are restricted by the smart contract to transfers to addresses who are associated with users that have had their identity verified to meet KYC and AML compliace obligations.
+The tokens are restricted by the smart contract to transfers to addresses who are associated with users that have had their identity verified to meet KYC and AML compliance obligations.

 <img src="https://raw.githubusercontent.com/tokenized/docs/master/images/main-concepts-oracles.svg?sanitize=true" alt="Oracle Process" align="middle">